vismit2000/Firewall-Rules-Prolog-Assignment/README.md

 ## Firewall Rules
 Assignment for Logic in Computer Science (CS F214) course at BITS Pilani.
 Implementing rules for a Firewall (over a network) in Prolog language.

+To run this project, you will need SWI Prolog which can be downloaded [here](http://www.swi-prolog.org/download/stable).

 ## User Interface
 - The top level procedure is printStatus(<’packetname’>)